ChristopherJBarclay/OOP-with-Java-part-2/README.md

         mooc.fi/english

 This course has taught me intermediate level Java programming, as well as more advanced core Object-Oriented Programming concepts.
 The course is the last of a two semester line of classes from the University of Helsinki, Finland's computer science degree program.
-This, combined with the first part of the course, which I have also uploaded to my GitHub, is the first year of computer science classes for CS majors.
+This, combined with the first part of the course (which I have also uploaded to my GitHub) is the first year of computer science classes for CS majors.

 I began this course in July of 2017.
 I have not yet completed this course.